yukonet/wireguad-deploy/README.md

 After installation you will receive a QR-code wich you whould scan and your VPN connectin is ready.

-**ansible-wg.yaml** - it is ansible playbook which will install and setup Wireguard, lightweight monitoring tool on the server, Web-UI from the repository (), and hide Web-UI behind NGINX with SSL and Basic-HTTP authorization.
-After installation you will have ready VPN server which allows easy create and administrate users from Web-UI admin panel.
+**ansible-wg.yaml** - it is ansible playbook which will install and setup Wireguard, lightweight monitoring tool on the server, Web-UI from the repository (https://github.com/ngoduykhanh/wireguard-ui), and hide Web-UI behind NGINX with SSL and Basic-HTTP authorization.
+After installation you will have VPN server which allows easy create and administrate users from Web-UI admin panel.

 ## How to use?